 Fine-tuning adjusts the model’s internal parameters to make it an expert in a specific domain.
 For instance, you could fine-tune a model on your company’s customer support chats to understand the specific terminology related to your product.

-Modern AI developers use different fine-tuning methods, most often LoRA / QLoRA (parameter-efficient), SFT (supervised fine-tuning), and DPO (direct preference optimization).
+Modern AI developers use different fine-tuning methods, most often LoRA / QLoRA (parameter-efficient), SFT (supervised fine-tuning), DPO (direct preference optimization), and RLHF (reinforcement learning from human feedback).

 So if you’re using RAG to give your AI access to company data, where exactly does that data live, and how does the AI search it so quickly?
 That’s the job of a vector database.